 - what other treatment you've had so far, and what alternative treatment options there are

-- what the aim of your treatment is
+- what is the aim of your treatment

 To lower the risk of spreading the coronavirus, your team will ask you to come to your appointments on your own.
 They will also try to reduce the amount of time you spend in the radiotherapy department.
 For example, they might text you when they're ready to start the treatment so you don't have to wait around inside the hospital.

 NHS England has been bringing forward the use of stereotactic radiotherapy (SABR) due to the coronavirus.
 SABR is a treatment for some cancers.
 This type of radiotherapy uses fewer doses than conventional radiotherapy.

 So, your visits to the hospital will be less.
 You might have about 5 visits instead of 20 to 30.
 Fewer visits will help to reduce the chances of you being exposed to coronavirus.
 Talk to your medical team to hear if you can have this treatment and whether it is available at your hospital.

 Can I continue radiotherapy if I have COVID-19?